 The input that we have just added is not used, so the model hasn't actually changed.
 We have to link that input to the algorithm that uses it, in this case the Channel network one.
-To edit an algorithm that already exists in the modeler, just click on the pen icon on the corresponding box in the canvas.
+To edit an algorithm that already exists in the modeler, just double click on its corresponding box in the canvas.
 If you click on the Channel network algorithm, you will see something like this.